FIT-IVS-segmentation-fault-core-dumped/IVS-projekt-2/README.md

 ## License

-This project is licensed under the GPL-3.0 License - see the LICENSE.md file for details.
+This project is licensed under the GPL-3.0 License - see the LICENSE file for details.